Skip to Main Content

 You can also use the outdoor book return receptacle at the South Street entrance to the law school or even return items to another Penn State campus library.

-Course Reserves
+Electronic Course Reserves

 Special Collections

-A florescent orange star identifies books in the Anti-Racist Collection.
+A fluorescent orange star identifies books in the Anti-Racist Collection.
 Books in the Browsing Collection are marked with a pink star.
 The Browsing Collection includes items related to law school success.
 Both of these collections circulate for four weeks.

 Borrowing from Other Penn State Libraries